 Zuckerberg has already found himself on a hot seat after the Cambridge Analytica scandal broke out.
 It was revealed that 50 million Facebook users had their data taken and used to build profiles for personalized ads that were aimed at our “inner demons.”

 In the aftermath, Zuckerberg banned Cambridge Analytica from accessing Facebook and announced his plans to scrutinize the company to confirm whether the alleged accusation was true.
-Several investigations have been launched over this Facebook data scandal in both the US and the UK.
+Several investigations have been launched over this Facebook tracking scandal in both the US and the UK.
 Finally, in July 2019, the Federal Trade Commission settled the US investigation by fining Facebook $5 billion.

 Zuckerberg answered by establishing a new industry-academic partnership named Social Science One.
 Why?
 Because Facebook knows a scary amount of stuff about you, which is invaluable.

 The whole idea is hinged on tracing your footsteps on Facebook, alongside what you do on the internet through social media and third-party websites.
 When all this data is collected and analyzed, it becomes a tool of significant power that can alter even the elections.